ParadigmZero/firefox-bookmark-tag-transform/README.md

 # Running

-Designed to be run with npx (Node/npm must be installed).
+Node/npm must be installed.

+## npx

 Give one argument, being the (path and) filename.

 `npx firefoxbookmarktagtransform bookmarks.html`

+## local

-To run locally for test/development purposes from directory:
+To run locally for test/development purposes from directory.

+(if using nvm, you can fist enter `nvm install`)

 `npm start bookmarks.html`